gamemanual0/gm0/source/docs/common-mechanisms/turrets/full-turret.rst

 Full Turrets
 =====================

 Listed below are common types of mechanisms often called "full turrets" or just "turrets" in the FTC community alongside their pros and cons.
+These mechanisms are commonly used to mount and rotate slide, arm, or shooter assemblies at the base of a robot.

 Lazy Susan Turrets
 -------------